unccd/Prais4-reporting-manual/SO2.md

 Parties are also encouraged to submit narratives via the General Comments field on the methodology, data sources and data accuracy in the event that the estimates are derived using national data.
 It would also be beneficial to report on special cases and issues, describing any deviation from the default method and providing the rationale for the adoption of a different methodology.

-#### Step 5: Save form and submit for review
+#### Step 5: Save form and make available for review

 Once the form has been completed and verified by the Parties, it should be marked as “In Review” and then saved.
-Once the UNCCD has completed its review and all issues have been addressed, the form can be marked as “Finalized” and then Saved.
+Once the UNCCD has completed its review and all comments have been resolved, the form can be marked as “Finalized” and then Saved.

 ### 2.1.4.
 Dependencies